thomascourtney/week-five/Notes.md

   - I inserted one of my recent papers onto one of the templates that was provided on the course website

+ - Static Website

+    - Easy to navigate and create own website

+    - Easy to add links and gifs for comedic purposes

+    - On github, there are many themes to try out for the design of your website

+    - The configurations and amount of information which can be presented on your website is endless

+    - Website I have quickly created: https://thomascourtney.github.io/